8501.0 - Retail Trade, Australia, June 2020

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 04/08/2020

 |Page tools: Print Page Print All RSS Search this Product|

 Quarterly Turnover, in volume terms - Seasonally adjusted estimate

 CHANGES IN THIS ISSUE

-This issue includes updated online retail turnover estimates for the February 2015 reference month.
-These estimates are provided and explained within the appendix section of this publication.
+This issue includes updated online retail turnover estimates for the June 2020 reference month and updated per capita turnover for the June quarter 2020.
+The estimates are provided and explained in the appendix section of this publication.

 TIME SERIES DATA

 These documents will be presented in a new window.